Pocket God (comics): Toola

 Toola is a female pygmy and a member of Sun's tribe.
 Unlike Sun, Moon, or Kinsee, Toola was not introduced to the series individually, instead first appearing along Teela and Linsee.
-Like Sun, she has blue eyes with long, blonde hair that is tied up into a long ponytail; her hair also sticks out in the form of a few bangs.
-Toola seems to be the only pygmy that wears both makeup and lipstick, and as such, is the only one that has visible lips.
-She also does not have a pale spot around her mouth like the other pygmies; in later issues this spot appears and the lipstick is not present.
-Instead of a leaf skirt, she wears a blue piece of cloth similar to Booga's but considerably longer (and without rags), with a string of gold beads around the waist area.
-Toola also sports a top made of what seem to be coconuts.
-From her time in the comics, Toola seems to be quite superficial to some extent, as she occasionally gets concerned about her appearance, evidenced when Toola kept worrying about her hair while trekking.
+Toola seems to be quite superficial to some extent, as she occasionally gets concerned about her appearance, evidenced when Toola kept worrying about her hair while trekking.
 She is also quite fond of her beauty, even describing it as a weapon at one point.
 Despite this, Toola is shown to be very mother-like, and is willing to help her peers when the time is needed; it is mentioned she is considerably skilled in medicine.
 Similar to Dooby, she is very hippie-like in demeanor.
 Toola also seems to speak in a different manner, as she replaces the ending of words that end with "-er" to "-ah" (i.e. the word "never" is changed to "nevah") and often includes the word "like" in the middle of her sentences.